 - Beside all of the ice cream, the dog ate the cake.

-If the distinction between the two meanings in preposition form is not observed, it is not clear whether the above sentence is saying the dog was near the cake while it ate the ice cream or the dog ate both the ice cream and the cake.
+If the distinction between the two meanings in preposition form is not observed, it is not clear whether the above sentence is saying the dog was near the ice cream while it ate the cake or that the dog ate both the ice cream and the cake.

 In order to avoid such ambiguity, it’s best to observe the distinction.